wp-plugins/nearby-now/readme.txt

 Contributors: azcoov
 Tags: location, reviews, check-ins, servicepro Requires at least: 2.0.2
-Tested up to: 3.3.1
+Tested up to: 3.6.0
-Stable tag: 1.1.0
+Stable tag: 1.2.0

-The Nearby Now Plugin allows you to display your reviews and check-in content, along with your service area heat-map on any blog post or web page via a short code.
+The Nearby Now Plugin allows you to display your reviews and check-in locations and photos, along with your service area heat-map on any blog post or web page via a short code.

 == Description ==